Ensemble Machine Learning Model Trained on a New Synthesized Dataset Generalizes Well for Stress Prediction Using Wearable Devices: Methods

 \subsection{The Proposed Ensemble Model}

 Ensembling \cite{Zhang2012} is a widely-used technique known to improve a decision system's robustness and accuracy.
+The motivation for using ensemble models is to reduce the generalization error of predictions, as long as the base models are diverse and independent \cite{Kotu2019}.
 Algorithms such as Gradient Boosting and Random Forest utilize ensemble methods to combine the individual results of a large number of independent decision trees into a single prediction.
 This approach has been further extended to combine the predictions of unique, individual machine learning models via majority voting, weighted-scoring and other blending techniques to deliver more powerful and robust models.\\

 To apply ensembling techniques to our own work, we blended the predictions from our XGB model with those from our ANN model using simple averaging.
 This resulted in four new experiments as follow:

 \begin{enumerate} \item Train the proposed ensemble model (XGB + ANN) on SWELL and validate on NEURO and WESAD with no feature-engineering, using EDA and HR biomarkers only. \item Train the proposed ensemble model (XGB + ANN) on SWELL and validate on NEURO and WESAD with feature-engineering (10 total features), as explained in subsection \ref{sec:modelgen}. \item Train the proposed ensemble model (XGB + ANN) on StressData using LOSO validation and feature-engineering (10 total features), as explained in subsection \ref{sec:modelgen}. \item Train the proposed ensemble model (XGB + ANN) on StressData (excluding WESAD) and validate on WESAD with feature-engineering (10 total features), as explained in subsection \ref{sec:modelgen}. \end{enumerate}